Root Parametrized Differential Equations for the classical groups: The Transformation Lemma

-Let $k>1$ and assume the assumption holds for $k-1$.
-We only have to consider the case $w_k \neq 0$, otherwise there is nothing to show.
-The element $X_k$ forms a basis of a one-dimensional rootspace.
-We denote the root which belongs to this rootspace by $\beta$.
-Now let $u_{\beta}(\rho)$ be a parameterized root group element
+We prove that there is a further element of $U^+$ such that $A_{k-1}$ is gauge equivalent to a matrix of shape $A_k$.
+We only have to consider the case when $\bar{w}_k \neq 0$ in $A_{k-1}$, otherwise there is nothing to show.
+The element $X_k$ forms a basis of a one-dimensional root space.
+We denote the root which belongs to this root space by $\beta$.
+Now let $u_{\beta}(\rho)$ be a parametrized root group element